 This proportion is calculated as the ratio of the Fund assets plus expected future member contributions to the total Fund liabilities in respect of past and expected future service.
-It is calculated using the IPSAS 25 accounting basis, i.e. using the net of tax risk-free discount rates determined by Treasury.
+It is calculated using risk-free discount rates determined by Treasury, reduced for estimated investments tax.
 The Fund Share of Benefits is expected to be reasonably stable over time, but will vary from year to year based on changes to assumptions and experience.
 For example, a higher than expected investment return would be expected to increase the Fund Share of Benefits.